denoise/MD2Quote/DEVELOPMENT.md

 1. Ensure WeasyPrint is installed correctly
 2. Check for font loading errors in console
-3. Verify HTML/CSS syntax in templates
+3. Verify HTML/CSS syntax in layouts

 ### Reset to Defaults